jetbrains-academy/javascript-course/Conditional statements/Switch/task.md

 console.log(action)  // Go
 ```

-Operator `switch` takes some value as an _argument_.
-It tries to compare it one by one with the values specified by the keywords `case`.
-If there is a match, the instructions specified after the `case` are executed.
+The `switch` operator takes a value as an _argument_.
+It tries to compare this value one by one with the values specified by the `case` keywords.
+If there is a match, the instructions specified after the corresponding `case` are executed.
-If none of the values from the `case` matches, then the instructions from the `default` block (if this block presents) are executed. `default` is not a mandatory block.
+If none of the values from the `case` statements match, then the instructions in the `default` block (if this block is present) are executed.
+The `default` block is optional.

-You may notice that all case blocks have a `break` instruction after the assignment instruction.
+You may notice that all case blocks have a `break` statement following the assignment instruction.
-When `break` instruction is executed, processing of the `switch` block is terminated.
-If you remove `break`, the following `case` blocks will be executed until `break` is encountered or `switch` descriptions will end:
+When the `break` instruction is executed, the processing of the `switch` block is terminated.
+If you remove `break`, the subsequent `case` blocks will be executed until a `break` is encountered or the end of the `switch` block is reached:
 ```js
 let letter = "b"
 switch(letter) {